 The survey at Yellowknife has required collection of samples in the area and the transport of substantial material to Ottawa for analysis.
 In this work we have been assisted by the Lands Branch officials, the Mines Branch Laboratories and the Companies.
 It is felt that some consideration might be given to the advantages of having samples both collected and analyzed in Yellowknife.
 This would not only be more efficient but would provide more direct contact with the Mines and the local Medical Officer of Health.
 The report therefore recommends a review of the assessment program with officers of the Northern Affairs Department and the Department of Mines and Technical Surveys.

-I would be most appreciative if your Department would arrange such a review so that the future course to be followed might be decided.
+I have asked Mr. Robertson if he would arrange such a review so that the future course to be followed might be decided.